contentful/forma-36/.github/ISSUE_TEMPLATE/bug-report.md

 🎉❤️ Thank you for taking time to contribute to Forma 36! ❤️🎉 Please use this template for reporting any bugs found.

-If you have any questions feel free to get in touch on the #forma36 channel on our Contentful Community Slack - https://www.contentful.com/slack/.
+If you have any questions feel free to get in touch on the #forma36 channel on our Contentful Community Discord - https://www.contentful.com/discord/.
 -->

 # Forma 36 bug report